Video is becoming an increasingly important component of marketing today.

 83 per cent of marketers say video is becoming more important, with social media one of the top places where video content is used.
 Furthermore, in a separate study, 66 percent of millennials reported engaging with a brand after viewing a video on social media.

 For B2B brands trying to increase their visibility on platforms such as LinkedIn, Facebook and Twitter, video can definitely help to enhance their social media campaigns.
+Here’s a great guide published by StableWP on how to run top of the funnel Linkedin ads campaigns.

 What’s more, video content for social media doesn’t always have to be polished corporate or product videos.
 They can also be behind-the-scenes looks at the people behind the brand or video footage from recent trade shows and conferences.